primodiumxyz/developer/docs/pages/game-guide.md

 - Transfer resources
 - Defend or blockade an asteroid

-Each of these actions are done by clicking on the fleet and selecting it.
+Each of these actions is done by clicking on the fleet and selecting it.
 For example, to move an asteroid, select the move button after selecting the fleet:

 ![Untitled](../public/game-guide/Untitled.gif)